johngoldin/John-Vitals/post_apple_export_I.md

 the UTC distribution seems shifted to the left relative to Local Time.
 Also, Local Time is responding to daylight savings changes and UTC is not.
 I think that explains why the peaks before and after lunch time are higher in the Local Time distribution than in UTC.
-I'm actually fairly rigid about when I take time for lunch (and presumably reduce my phyical activity) and taking daylight savings into account makes that more clear.
+I'm actually fairly rigid about when I take time for lunch (and presumably reduce my physical activity) and taking daylight savings into account makes that more clear.

-In summary, if did not correct for time zone and daylight savings the general bi-modal pattern would still be apparent.
-But the translation into local time makes the time of day pattern more clear and more accurate, especially if one focuses on hours when I would expectd to be asleep.
+In summary, if I did not correct for time zone and daylight savings the general bi-modal pattern would still be apparent.
+But the translation into local time makes the time of day pattern more clear and more accurate, especially if one focuses on hours when I would expect to be asleep.

 ![](post_apple_export_I_files/figure-html/hist_by_time-1.png)<!-- -->